sn3d/testdata/README.md

 # Testdata

-This little framework helps you deal with `testdata` folder for Go unit tests.

-Time to time I need to write unit test that manipulate with some files and folders.
-Good practice is putting all files needed for testing into `testdata` folder.
+This little Go library is designed to support file and folder manipulation in unit tests.
+It enables tests that modify files to be idempotent, meaning they will produce the same result even if run multiple times.

 That's fine if you need to read files and you're not modify it.
 But I have tests, they're mutating files.
 I need some way how to ensure idempotency of tests.

-Another common problem with tests with files is you cannot use `go embed` direcly in your test.
-Library offers you `ReadStr()`, `ReadYAML()` and `ReadJSON` functions.
-You can use them and avoid `go embed` hacking in your tests.
+Another issue that commonly arises when testing with files is that you cannot use 'go embed' directly within your tests.
+Fortunately, the library provides functions like 'ReadStr()', 'ReadYAML()', and 'ReadJSON()' that you can utilize instead.
+By using these functions, you can avoid having to resort to any kind of 'go embed' manipulation in your testing.

-This framework creates copy of your `testdata` folder in your $TEMPDIR, for every test run.
+This library creates copy of your `testdata` folder in your '$TEMPDIR', for every test run.

 ## Example